Category Archives: Romantic Comedy

 Grade: B+

-The actress/singer did not star in it, Janis Paige did.
-The film version required a Hollywood star in one of the lead roles and since Frank Sinatra turned down the male lead role, Paige was given the boot in favor of Day.
+The actress/singer did not star in it; Janis Paige did.
+The film version required a Hollywood star in one of the lead roles, and since Frank Sinatra turned down the male lead role, Paige was fired in favor of Day.

-This hurts a bit but how the Hollywood world of box office receipts works.
+This hurts a bit, but how does the Hollywood world of box office receipts work?

 Set in the midwest, USA, the boss of an Iowa pajama factory hires superintendent Sid Sorokin (John Raitt) to help oppose the workers’ demand for a seven-and-a-half-cent raise.